 - Position Statement about Campus Recruiting.
 This includes expectations of both students and employers.

 - Recent grads might find jobs of interest.
-Most employers using OCI are seeking recent or upcoming graduates.
-If you do not live near Blacksburg, it might be more practical to contact employers and request an interview at the employer's site.
+Most employers who recruit through college campuses are seeking recent or upcoming graduates.